gnugat/redaktilo/doc/04-vocabulary.md

 Also used to mean the current line.

-An indicator used to know the position in the file.
+An indicator used to know the position in the text.
 Currently a line number is used, but it could change to:

 * a line and a column
 * a token's place in an array

-This is useful when a pattern occurs many times in the file: it enables the editor to select the wanted one.
+This is useful when a pattern occurs many times in the text: it enables the editor to select the wanted one.

 The cursor also enables to manipulate the selected element.